parisba/SAConEU19/SAConBerlin2019_presentation.md

 ## Findings, summarised

+^ MARS:

 ---

 ## Findings, summarised
 # Most data scientists expressed a desire to follow better software architecture and software engineering practices in what they do.

+^ PARIS:

 ---

 ## Findings, summarised
 # Software engineers also want to absorb software architecture, but it's less important to them than to data scientists.

+^ MARS:

 ---

 ## Recommendations

+^ PARIS:

 ---

 ## Recommendations
 # **Architecture doesn't matter to data scientists, but not because they don't care.**

+^ MARS:

 ---

 # **Architecture doesn't matter to data scientists, but not because they don't care.**
 # They need time and support to incorporate it.

-^ Finding a solution is more important than finding a good solution.
+^ PARIS: Finding a solution is more important than finding a good solution.
 Support them so that this doesn't have to be the case.

 ---

 ## Recommendations
 # Most data scientists are passable programmers.

+^ MARS:

 ---